astridx/meinblog/content/posts/joomla/44joomla-template-wa.en.md

 ### Modified files

-In der Datei `templates/facile/ index.php` ändern wir die Art, wie JavaScript und CSS eingebunden wird.
-Wir ersetzten die `<script>`-Tags im Fußbereich und das `<link rel="stylesheet" .. />` im Kopfbereich.
-Anstelle davon nutzen wir den Joomla Web Asset Manager.
-Dieser macht es erfoderlich, die Tags `<jdoc:include type="styles" />` und `<jdoc:include type="styles" />` zu verwenden.
-Wir geben hier Kontrolle ab.
-Joomla übernimmt im Gegenzug Arbeit für uns.
-Wenn wir die Assets richtig konfigurieren lädt Joomla alles optimiert und konfliktfrei.
+In the file `templates/facile/ index.php` we change the way JavaScript and CSS is included.
+We replaced the `<script>` tags in the footer and the `<link rel="stylesheet" .. />` in the header.
+Instead of them we use the _Joomla Web Asset Manager_.
+This makes it necessary to use the `<jdoc:include type="styles" />` and `<jdoc:include type="styles" />` tags.
+We give control here.
+Joomla does work for us in return.
+If we configure the assets correctly Joomla loads everything optimized and conflict free.

+> Because we use `<jdoc:include type="metas" />`, we no longer need the line `<title>title</title>`.
+Joomla now uses the _site name_ as title.
+This name is set during installation and can be edited at any time via _global configuration_.

 ##### [templates/facile/ index.php](https://github.com/astridx/boilerplate/blob/a2bb516f85494ecec58e494d25fa788a04e7f02b/src/templates/facile/index.php)

-Die Änderungen in der Datei `templates/facile/ index.php`.
+The following code snippet shows you the changes in the file `templates/facile/ index.php`.

 [templates/facile/ index.php](https://github.com/astridx/boilerplate/blob/a2bb516f85494ecec58e494d25fa788a04e7f02b/src/templates/facile/index.php)